Gomphus clavatus: Similar species

-Gomphus crassipes, found in Spain and North Africa, can only be reliably distinguished from G. clavatus with the use of a microscope.
-Its basidiospores are generally longer (11–17 by 5.5–7 μm) and have a more finely wrinkled surface.
+Gomphus crassipes, found in Spain and North Africa, can only be reliably distinguished from G. clavatus via microscopy; its basidiospores are generally longer (11–17 by 5.5–7 μm) and have a more finely wrinkled surface.
+Gomphus ludovicianus is also macroscopically very similar.
 Pseudocraterellus pseudoclavatus (formerly classified in Gomphus) is a lookalike species that grows under conifers in the central United States and westward, also differing on microscopic characters and reaction to potassium hydroxide.
 Turbinellus floccosus and T. kauffmanii are of similar shape but their caps are covered in scales.
 The edible blue chanterelle (Polyozellus multiplex) could be confused with G. clavatus, but has distinctive spores.

-Habitat, distribution, and conservation
+Habitat and distribution

 Growing on the ground, Gomphus clavatus mushrooms appear singly, in clusters or clumps, or even occasionally fairy rings.
 The species is typically found in coniferous forests, and with a preference for moist, shady areas with deep leaf litter, or rotten wood debris on the ground.
 It is equally common in older or younger stands of trees.
 Fruit bodies are easily missed because their colors blend with those of the forest floor.
 It is more common at elevations of greater than 2000 ft.
 Gomphus clavatus has been reported as forming symbiotic (mycorrhizal) associations with a variety of trees: Abies alba, Abies cephalonica, Abies firma, Abies nephrolepis, Abies religiosa, Picea species, Pinus densiflora, Pseudotsuga menziesii, and Tsuga heterophylla.
 It is also reported with beech (Fagus sylvatica) in Europe.